munificent/craftinginterpreters/book/parsing-expressions.md

 Taking advantage of what users already know is one of the most powerful tools you can use to ease adoption of your language.
 It's almost impossible to overestimate how valuable this is.
-But it faces you with a nasty problem: What happens when the thing the users all know *kind of sucks?* C's bitwise operator precedence is a mistake that doesn't make sense.
+But it faces you with a nasty problem: What happens when the thing the users all know *kind of sucks*?
+C's bitwise operator precedence is a mistake that doesn't make sense.
 But it's a *familiar* mistake that millions have already gotten used to and learned to live with.